Skip to content

 WHAT WE DO

-At GOOD TO BE GOOD, women & gender-diverse people are at the heart of our mission.
-We challenge gendered injustices, protect rights, and foster opportunities that centre those most affected by systemic barriers in the movement toward true equality.
+At GOOD TO BE GOOD, women and gender-diverse people are at the heart of our work.

-No one should have to choose between safety and survival, yet for many, these choices are daily realities shaped by systemic injustice.
+No one should have to choose between safety and survival—yet for many women and gender-diverse people, these are daily realities shaped by systemic injustice.

-Our community support services address both urgent needs and long-term change.
-We work alongside women and gender-diverse people impacted by systemic injustice—offering practical help that’s grounded in care, dignity, and lived experience.
+Our community support services respond to both urgent needs and long-term change.
+We work alongside women and gender-diverse people navigating systemic barriers—offering practical support grounded in care, dignity, and lived experience.

-We provide responsive supports such as food, hygiene and baby essentials, transportation, cash assistance, and emergency aid.
-We meet people where they are and adapt to changing realities with intersectional, anti-oppressive, trauma-informed, culturally relevant approaches as an act of collective care and justice.
+We provide essential supports such as food, hygiene and baby items, transportation, cash assistance, and emergency aid—adapting to changing realities through intersectional, trauma-informed, and culturally responsive approaches.

-We don’t stop at immediate relief and we don’t see this as charity.
-We build relationships and walk alongside community members as they navigate barriers, identify goals, restore and access their rights—not just to survive, but to live with dignity, safety, and equity.
+This is not charity.
+We build relationships, walk alongside community members, and support people to access their rights—not just to survive, but to live with dignity, safety, and equity.

 Our Direct Services include: